Suppose that the employer is hiring workers in a perfectly competitive market where the market equilibrium wage is `$2`.

 Given this data, complete the table:

-Quantity of soda
+Quantity of bags

 Marginal Product of Labor (MPL)